-(\$ millions) 2022 2021 Other income received from FHI (a) 100 - Operation and maintenance expense charged to FBC (b) 7 Operation and maintenance expense charged to FHI (c) 1 1 Operation and maintenance expense charged to ACGS (d) 1 Total related party recoveries 9
+(\$ millions) 2023 2022 Other income received from FHI (a) 259 100 Operation and maintenance expense charged to FBC (b) 9 8 Operation and maintenance expense charged to FHI (c) 1 1 Operation and maintenance expense charged to ACGS (d) - 1 Total related party recoveries 269 110

-(a) The Corporation received dividend income from FHI relating to a \$3,000 million (2021 - \$nil) investment in preferred shares, as part of a tax loss utilization plan ("TLUP") implemented in the second quarter of 2022.

-(b) The Corporation charged FBC for natural gas sales, office rent, management services and other labour.

-- (c) The Corporation charged FHI for office rent, management services and other labour. - (d) The Corporation charged ACGS for management services and other labour.
+- (a) The Corporation received dividend income from FHI relating to a \$4,700 million (2022 \$3,000 million) investment in preferred shares, as part of a tax loss utilization plan ("TLUP"). - (b) The Corporation charged FBC for natural gas sales, office rent, management services and other labour. - (c) The Corporation charged FHI for office rent, management services and other labour. - (d) The Corporation charged ACGS for management services and other labour.